EMSC 302

 Advisers & Advising: Communicating with your Adviser

 There's no such thing as a dumb question or "being a bother".
-We need to hear from you so that we can help you.
-Brandi and I both have a large advising roster, but that doesn't mean that we don't have time for you.
-If you have an advising related question, email us using your Penn State email account (Outlook).
-We both prefer email for the initial communication, because that way we have time to look up your record and better understand your situation.
-Also, email allows us to keep an accurate record of our communications, and it also gives you something to refer back to if needed.
+Your adviser needs to hear from you so that they can help you.
+If you have an advising related question, email using your Penn State email account (Outlook) or schedule a time in Starfish to meet.
+Either are preferraable routes of initial communication, because that way your adviser can have some time to look up your record and better understand your situation.
+If you call and ask a question, it may be harder for your adviser to give you a thorough response.
+Starfish and email interactions allows advisers to keep an accurate record of communications and it also gives you something to refer back to if needed.

 In your emails/communications with your adviser, you should: